phol/docs/content/en/docs/import/migrate-from-wordpress.md

 ## Phase Two

-Given the Jekyll formatted contents of your generated zip file in the step above, proceed to follow the guide on [importing a Jekyll site into Academic]({{< relref "migrate-from-jekyll.md" >}}).
+Given the Jekyll formatted contents of your generated zip file in the step above, proceed to follow the guide on [importing a Jekyll site into Wowchemy]({{< relref "migrate-from-jekyll.md" >}}).